Shadowdawn9/slateaudio/README.md

-slateaudio
+Slate Audio
 ==========

-A 3D positional audio synthesiser for binaural sound using head-related transfer functions
+Slate audio is a 3D positional audio synthesiser for binaural sound using head-related transfer functions designed for Neothyne.